mutty320/Chat-Room-application/README.md

 -------------------------------------------------------------------------------------------
 Unauthorised get requests:

-If the url for the search page is entered and the user never logged in we display
+If the url for the search page is entered and the user never logged in

-a proper message.
+a proper message is displayed.

 The same is done for the chat room url,

 unless the request comes from a logged in user then the page is provided.

 -------------------------------------------------------------------------------------------
-The app will prevent a user from logging in if his name already exist in the chat room.
+The app will prevent a user from logging in if his name already exist in the chat room:

-Implemented as follows:

 When a new user tries to register before he is added to the user list